 Incorporating insights from Welker and McAuley (1978), it is important to note that changes in transportation and contextual stimuli can lead to [attention extinction](https://pmc.ncbi.nlm.nih.gov/articles/PMC2829303), resulting in reductions in resistance to cessation and spontaneous recovery, which highlights the dynamic nature of operant cessation.
 Furthermore, studies show that there is higher resistance to elimination in settings with more abundant reinforcement rates (210 reinforcers/hr) compared to those with fewer (30 reinforcers/hr), which can guide parents regarding the effectiveness of their approaches.

 As Dana Meller, co-founder of PTB, emphasizes, "Understanding the nuances of modification techniques can significantly impact how we approach challenging actions in children."
-By understanding these unique forms of operant cessation, analysts can employ focused approaches that effectively tackle issues, ultimately improving their capacity to promote positive behavioral modifications with the assistance of involved caregivers and the capabilities of the care engine.
+By understanding these unique forms of operant cessation, analysts can employ focused approaches that effectively tackle issues, ultimately improving their capacity to promote with the assistance of involved caregivers and the capabilities of the care engine.

 The automatic generation of progress reports not only supports caregivers in tracking progress but also helps clinicians make informed decisions based on real-time data.